-The class of discrete choice demand models we have considered so far rules out complementarity between products.
+• The class of discrete choice demand models we have considered so far rule out complementarity between products.
 This is an important limitation in some relevant contexts.
-For instance, this is a significant limitation in the evaluation of the merger between two firms producing complements, such as Pepsico and Frito-Lay, or in the evaluation of the welfare effects of new products that may complement with existing products.
-This is also a significant limitation when considering industries with both substitution and complementarity effects.
-Examples include radio stations that play recorded music, movies based on a book novel and the book itself, or, arguably, Uber and taxis.
-Gentzkow (2007) extends the McFadenn / BLP framework to allow for complementarity, and studies the demand and welfare effect of online newspapers.
+For instance, in the evaluation of the merger between two firms producing complements, such as Pepsico and Frito-Lay, or in the evaluation of the welfare effects of new products that may complement with existing products.
+Sometimes there are both substitution and complementarity effects.
+For instance, in the case of radio stations which play recorded music; between a movie based on a book novel and the book itself; or, arguably, between Uber and taxis.
+Gentzkow (2007) extends McFadenn / BLP framework to allow for complementarity, and studies the demand and welfare effect of online newspapers.